Claudia Tenney: Taxes

 Tenney voted for the Tax Cuts and Jobs Act of 2017, which Trump signed into law in December 2017.
 The law's main provisions include a reduction of the top personal income tax rate from 39.6% to 37%, the elimination of the ACA's individual mandate, the limitation of the state and local tax deduction to $10,000 of taxable income, an increase in the standard deduction, and a reduction in the corporate tax rate from 35% to 21%.
 The reduction of the corporate tax rate is permanent; the personal income tax cuts are temporary.
 In October 2017, Tenney joined other members of Congress and Ivanka Trump at an event to advocate for doubling the child tax credit; this provision was included in the Tax Cuts and Jobs Act.

+April 2025 Trip to El Salvador

+In April 2025, Tenney traveled to El Salvador and received a tour of Centro de Confinamiento del Terrorismo (CECOT), a maximum security prison used by the Trump administration to hold U.S. immigrants forcibly removed from the United States, including immigrants like Kilmar Abrego Garcia who were illegally abducted and transported to the prison.
+After visiting the CECOT prison camp, Tenney did not call for the repatriation of Kilmar Abrego Garcia.

-LGBT issues
+LGBT rights

-Tenney was one of the 14 co-sponsors of the "Protect Children’s Innocence Act", which would make giving transgender minors gender-affirming care a class C felony.
+Tenney was one of the 14 co-sponsors of the "Protect Children's Innocence Act", which would make giving transgender minors gender-affirming care a class C felony.

-Tenney was the sole member of New York's House delegation to vote against the Respect for Marriage Act, which would codify Obergefell v.
-Hodges.
+Tenney was the sole member of New York's House delegation to vote against the Respect for Marriage Act, which codified the Supreme Court decision in Obergefell v.
+Hodges (2015).

-In the fall of 2022, after an attacker fractured the skull of Paul Pelosi, the husband of House Speaker Nancy Pelosi, a number of Republican politicians circulated a baseless allegation that the attacker was a male prostitute—among them, Tenney, who posted on her Twitter account, with the comment "LOL", a doctored photograph of a group of young men holding hammers next to a gay pride flag.